 - Planning a trip?
 Find magazines, books, pamphlets on places you are visiting or even plan a future “dream” trip, have them read or read about all the sights and places you would like to visit.
 Books on “tape”–are you constantly in the car?

 - There are many movies based on books…read them as a family then watch the movie and compare!
 Most kids will find that the book was “way better”!

-- Finally, make it a book themed day!
-Why not choose a book and base your meals, and activity, even art off of it!
+- Finally, make it a book-themed day!
+Why not choose a book and base your meals, and activity, even art project from it!
 The possibilities are endless!

-In short, the gift of reading is one that will stay with your child forever.
+In short, the gift of reading will stay with your child forever.
 Love them, collect them, let your children have access to them at any time.
 Visit the library often.
 Give books as gifts and incentives.
 The love of reading is the BEST gift you can give them.

 -Gilda Hansen (Bravo Employee)